-If you’re young or you feel you don’t want children, talking about fertility might not feel like a priority.
+If you’re young, single, in a same-sex relationship, or you feel you don’t want children, talking about fertility might not feel like a priority.
 But it’s best to discuss your options and ask your doctor about sperm banking, in case you want to have children in the future.

 Your cancer treatment can damage the sperm that you are currently producing and cause birth defects.
 It is important to use a barrier method of contraception, like condoms, throughout your treatment and for some time afterwards.
 Get advice from your doctor about how long you need to use condoms for.

 In general, doctors recommend that you have a sperm test at least 6 months after treatment to check your fertility.
 But your cancer doctor will give you advice based on your individual circumstances.

 You may need counselling if infertility is a problem for you, especially if you have never fathered a child.
 The reality may only sink in when treatment is over.

 When you are ready, you may find it helpful to talk openly to your partner, your family or a friend about these feelings.
 If they understand how you feel, it is often easier for them to offer help and support.
 It is important too to talk to your doctor or nurse.
 They may arrange for you to speak to a trained counsellor or a specialist, if you are finding it hard to deal with any strong emotions that you may have.